andrewmolyuk/pixar/README.md

 #### -p, --policy

-Define policy for duplicates: skip, folder.
-Default value is `skip`.
-When folder policy is set, the application will copy or move duplicates into separate folder named `Duplicates` under `output` folder with all `input` folders structure where the duplicate was found.
-In order if file already exists in duplication folder the application is failed.
+This option defines the policy for handling duplicates: `skip` or `folder`.
+The default value is `skip`.
+If the `folder` policy is selected, the application will copy or move duplicate files into a separate `Duplicates` folder located within the `output` folder, maintaining the original `input` folder structure.
+If a duplicate file already exists in the `Duplicates` folder, the application will terminate with an error.

 ## Examples